Torrance Woman, 21, Dies In Shark Attack In The Bahamas

 Police say the victim was attacked by sharks while snorkeling with her family near the island.
 Family members apparently saw the sharks and yelled, trying to warn her, but she didn’t hear them in time.

 Police say there were three sharks involved; they bit her in the arms, legs and buttocks and severed her right arm.
-Lindsey was taken to hospital and was later pronounced dead.
+Lindsey was taken to hospital, where she was later pronounced dead.
 She is expected to undergo an autopsy in Nassau.

+Lindsey’s family described her as a “gentle soul” in a statement published on the GoFundMe page, which seeks to raise money to transport Lindsey home from The Bahamas.